 When you remove only the visible part of the hair, its root remains intact, and the hair continues to grow according to its current growth cycle.
 Depending on your genes and gender, you may need to shave every few days or even every day.

 Why Is Getting Frequent Waxes a Good Idea?

 When hair is removed via wax frequently enough, the follicles themselves begin to weaken as the hair is repeatedly pulled out by the root.
 After a few sessions, you may notice that your unwanted hair starts coming out a lot easier than it did when you first started your sessions.
 This is because the follicle eventually becomes unable to hold onto the hair as strongly.
 As you continue with treatments, some follicles can even stop producing hairs entirely!

 In order to achieve these benefits, you need to undergo wax treatments consistently.
-Treating yourself to wax treatments every few months can be nice, but to achieve the full effect that waxing has to offer, you need to do it more often.
+Treating yourself to wax treatments every few months can be nice, but to achieve the full effect that waxing facial hair has to offer, you need to do it more often.

 Just How Often Should You Wax?